berenguel/General_Demo_Scripts/README.md

 # General_Demo_Scripts
+Use CLI to demo:

-Everything related to setting up Azure Database for PostgreSQL in an automated fashion
+1. Azure Database for PostgreSQL Provisioning
+2. HA/DR demo - includes HA and geo-replica
+3. Monitoring - Provision 3 Azure Database for PostgreSQL, send the logs to analytics workspace & set up alerts.